Birmjune/RISC-V/README.md

 lab6-2 is the same, but solves data hazards by forwarding.

 ### Lab7
-Implementing a RISC-V CPU using local cache.
+Implementing a 3-stage pipelined RISC-V CPU using local cache.
+We check the miss rate and # of cycles decrease as we increase the block size and the associativity.